noyzzz/noyzzz.github.io/aboutme.md

 ---

 My name is Navid Mahdian.
-I am crazy computer science and mostly robotics.
+I am crazy about computer science and mostly robotics.
 Another important thing about me is how much I love excersices.

 The sports I mostly play are tennis, volleyball and soccer.